Once (Roy Harper album)

-Once is the sixteenth studio album by English rock/folk singer-songwriter Roy Harper, released in 1990.
+Once is the 16th studio album by English rock/folk singer-songwriter Roy Harper, released in 1990.

 History

 David Gilmour, Kate Bush, Nick Harper and Nigel Mazlyn Jones appear on the album, with both Gilmour and Bush on the title track.

 Songs

 The Black Cloud of Islam

 The track "The Black Cloud of Islam" is a despairing castigation of radical Islam.
 The song provoked some criticism, to which Harper responded, in 2006, when he wrote: "I let my guard slip.
 I knew that I’d let it slip.
 I wanted it to slip.
 I was absolutely sick of being politically correct.
 I am not politically correct, I never have been..".
 His stated reason for penning the song was his "feelings of despair" about his "worst dreams coming true" about religion gaining ground.
 Religion, he stated on his personal blog, was something he regarded with the "deepest possible suspicion" and now, to his horror, he could see it "about to storm the world" and "take over whole swathes of humanity"; a thought that he detested and made him "want to die on the spot".
 In a later interview with The Daily Telegraph, the matter of this song was raised.
 Harper asserted that he wrote the song "as a liberal, not as a racist" and was inspired to do so by the 1988 Lockerbie Bombing.